10 OTT Trends to Watch in 2022

 The 10 OTT Trends That Will Impact the Future of the Video Streaming World in 2022

-When it comes to over the top (OTT) trends, the year 2020 was big, with an unprecedented rise in demand for video streaming services.
+When it comes to streaming video trends, the year 2020 was big, with an unprecedented rise in demand for video streaming services.
 As millions of consumers spent more time at home due to the COVID-19 pandemic, the Motion Picture Association reported that revenues from video streaming and online rentals reached $61.8 billion through 2020 – more than a 30% increase from the previous year.